jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

    for many years to come.
 6. ### THE BERNARD MOEYKENS JUNIOR CHAMPION BELGIAN MARE AWARD

-   This award is given by the family of Bernard Moeykens from Tari-Wey Stables in Shoreham, VT.
+   Started in 2009, this award is given by the family of Bernard Moeykens from Tari-Wey Stables in Shoreham, VT.
 This award is given in recognition of Bernard, a life long Vermont Horseman, who had devoted many years to breeding and raising quality Belgian Draft Horses.
 He especially appreciated a high caliber filly.
+7. ### THE RUSSEL C. Caprenter Award
+    Started in 2020.
-7. ### THE MATHEW DEERING MEMORIAL AWARD
+8. ### THE MATHEW DEERING MEMORIAL AWARD

-   This award is given to the winner of the Two Horse Hitch Show Division Class.
+   Started in 2023, this award is given to the winner of the Two Horse Hitch Show Division Class.
 Matt was a draft horse enthusiast and teamster for Donnell Belgians since 2006.
 Matt was a friend to all and proudly showed at Addison County Fair and Field Days for 16 years.
-8. ### OUTSTANDING BELGIAN/PERCHERON/CLYDE/SHIRE & FARM YOUTH
+9. ### OUTSTANDING BELGIAN/PERCHERON/CLYDE/SHIRE & FARM YOUTH

    Awarded to the high point youth in each age group.